edwardlawzy/Todo-List-nodejs/README.md

-# FortStark DevOps Internship Assessment: Todo-List-nodejs
+# FortStak DevOps Internship Assessment: Todo-List-nodejs

 This is the FortStark DevOps Internship Assessment submission.
 In this submission,  we demonstrate the implementation of a CI/CD pipeline using Github Actions, Ansible, Docker Compose, Watchtower, Kubernetes and ArgoCD